-Some dog owners find nail clippers fiddly to use, and if you don’t have a particularly steady hand or your dog is the wriggly, energetic type, it can pose the risk of cutting the nail too short and even causing your pooch to bleed.
+Some dog owners find dog nail clippers fiddly to use (or even rather tough when your dog has a thicker nail), and if you don’t have a particularly steady hand or your dog is the wriggly, active type, it can pose the risk of cutting the nail too short and even causing your pooch to bleed.

 No one wants a sore pup, so a nail grinder which operates in a completely different way can save your pooch the pain and you the stress of a clipper.

 Even if you’ve never hurt your dog with nail clippers, they may have had a bad experience with clipping in the past, and so the sight of the clippers could upset them and cause them to get jittery.